dfattal/dfattal.github.io/webXR/BridgeTest/API.md

 - The API only works with OpenXR runtimes that support the corresponding IPC calls
 - Changes to settings take effect immediately, but may require a session restart for some settings
 - If no active OpenXR session is found, operations will fail with an appropriate error

+## Performance Notes

+- **GET operations**: Immediate response (no confirmation needed)
+- **SET operations**: Wait for actual application (1-3 frame delay typically)
+- **Parallel SET operations**: All complete when the slowest one finishes
+- **Built-in timeout protection**: Operations automatically fail after 5 seconds if no confirmation
+- **No artificial delays needed**: Promises resolve when settings are actually applied
+- **No custom timeouts needed**: All timeout scenarios are handled internally